brumar/jbsays/three_sacred_layers_prompt.md

 - **Development Environment First:** Tests must run, dependencies must install, builds must succeed
 - **Exploratory Behavior Expected:** Search, test, validate - passive reading is insufficient
 - **Human Escalation:** Use `inbox/to_human/` for critical decisions and new capabilities
+- **Decision Points Are Sacred:** When facing multiple paths, ALWAYS create a decision request in `inbox/to_human/` with options and pros/cons
+- **Sleep After Sending:** ALWAYS execute `sleep 200` after creating ANY file in `inbox/to_human/` before checking `inbox/from_human/`
+- **Liberal Option Listing:** Default to presenting options rather than making unilateral decisions - collaboration over assumption
 - **Executive Summaries:** Every 2-3 commits, create concise status reports in `inbox/to_human/` with:
   - **Work Completed:** Brief description of what was accomplished
   - **Obstacles Encountered:** Blockers, failures, or unexpected challenges